Rival groups gather as asylum hotel protest begins

 The Metropolitan Police has imposed conditions on a protest and counter protest outside the Thistle City Barbican Hotel in Islington, north London.

-People believed to be migrants watched from open windows inside the hotel as protesters chanted and banged drums in the street below on Saturday afternoon.
+People believed to be migrants watched from windows inside the hotel, with some waving and blowing kisses as protesters chanted and banged drums in the street below on Saturday afternoon.

+A man wearing an England football shirt was detained by police after getting into a confrontation with officers.

 A protest and counter-protest will also take place in Newcastle outside The New Bridge Hotel on Saturday.